What is Internal Linking?

 Internal links offer a lot of great benefits.

 SEO-wise, internal links help to show Google your most important pages, in a similar way to link building.
-Both external and internal links can help to show that a certain page is important and of high value.
+Both external and internal links demonstrate that a certain page is important and of high value.

 The pages that have the most links (both internal and external) will have higher authority, meaning they’re more likely to show up in search results.